 “NYSRC Reliability Rules” shall mean the rules applicable to the operation of the New York Transmission System.
 These rules are based on Reliability Standards adopted by NERC and NPCC, but also include more specific and more stringent rules to reflect the particular requirements of the New York Transmission System.

+“O PAR” shall mean the phase angle regulator located at the Waldwick station on the O-2267 Waldwick-Fairlawn 230kV line.

 “OASIS” shall mean the Open Access Same-Time Information System required by FERC for the posting of market and transmission data on the Internet websites of PJM and NYISO.

 “OATT” shall mean the applicable Open Access Transmission Tariffs on file with FERC for PJM and NYISO.